Business Support Officer

 |Organisation||Brighton & Hove City Council|

-Do you enjoy a fast-moving environment?
-Are you a natural problem solver?
-Do you enjoy working both independently and part as part of a team?
-Are you organised with a good attention to detail?
+Do you enjoy problem solving?
+Can you work both independently and as part of a team?
+Are you organised and have great attention to detail?

 About the role